franckinux/recorder/README.rst

 Note
 ====

-I use the github version of aiohttp-babel since I use a feature that is not included in the latest release.
+I use the github version of aiohttp-babel because I use a feature that is not included in the latest release.